Intermittent fasting schedules for beginners

 What’s not happening here is fat burning.

-After that, your body enters the post-absorptive state — your internal version of flopping on the couch in front of the fire for a post-prandial nap — where it’ll stay for 8-12 hours after you ate.
+After that, your body enters the post-absorptive state — your internal version of flopping on the couch in front of the fire for a post-prandial nap — where it’ll stay for 8–12 hours after you eat.

-After this stage, insulin levels drop and you enter a fasted state.
-Now your body has the conditions it needs to burn fat.
+After this stage, insulin levels drop, and you enter a fasted state.
+Now, your body has the conditions it needs to burn fat.

 Right now, you probably never go 12 hours without eating.